 Academic eligibility standards will apply to all extra-curricular activities.
 A student must have been enrolled in school and received the number of credit hours required by the Nebraska School Activities Association and state law in order to be eligible to participate in NSAA activities.
 Any student failing 2 or more classes (academic or non-academic) or failing the same class in consecutive weeks, will become ineligible for a period of 1 week (Monday through Sunday) including all extra-curricular activities.
 An ineligible list will be issued every week except the second week of the quarter.
 Students who are academically ineligible will not be excused from any classes to attend any activities.
+Ineligible students not attending activity trips that are graded will be expected to complete an alternate assignment.
+Exceptions to this rule are school sponsored class college visits.

 Responsible students will complete assignments and homework on time or even ahead of schedule.
-In the event that a student is less than responsible and fails to submit a completed assignment on schedule, teachers will immediately record the grade as a zero (0).
-Students may submit and teachers shall accept late assignments, no more than one school day following the due date but ONLY with a standard penalty of 50%.
-Assignments will be accepted late, without penalty, for acceptable reason.
-The principal shall hold final determination as to acceptable reason.